Learning Objectives

 3.1.1 Definition and Types of Solid Solutions

 Solid Solution is a homogeneous solid phase in which two or more elements are mixed at the atomic level.
-It is a state where another element (solute atoms) is dissolved in the fundamental crystal structure (matrix).
+It is a state in which another element (the solute atom) is dissolved into the base crystal structure (the matrix).

 💡 Classification of Solid Solutions